-For the seventh Pandemics & Society Seminar of our Fall 2023 series, we are pleased to welcome Dr Natalie Bennett (Newcastle University).
-The seminar will be held on Thursday, 2 November at the normal time (1600 CET).
-For attendees outside of Europe, please note that daylight savings time has ended.
-More information about our speaker and the presentation is below.
+For the third Pandemics & Society Seminar of our Spring 2024 series, we are pleased to welcome Professor Mark Bailey (University of East Anglia).
+The seminar will be held on Thursday, 7 March at the normal time (1600 CET).
 You can sign up for email notifications about the seminar series, including the Zoom details, here.

 Abstract